 A growing archive of photos and other images related to Frank, Lillian, the Dozen and their world and history.

 A basic timeline of the core Gilbreth family (Frank, Lillian and Dozen).
 Use as needed to straighten out your understanding.

 Again, what it says: links to other sites on the web with useful information about the Gilbreths and their world.
 There is not much primary or well-maintained material out there — hence one of the reasons for this site's development — but the good bits tend to hide away and move around from time to time.

 From 1997 to about 2004, the premier destination on the web for Gilbreth fanciers was a pair of sites created by safety engineer David Ferguson.
 Alas, the sites went inactive about 2006 and are slowly degrading on their free host.
-I was last able to contact David around 2011, when he had recently retired, and have not been successful since.
-This resource page is devoted to saving the best of those two sites (which won a Gilbreth Award, by the way) before they're lost forever.
+I was last able to contact David around 2011, when he had recently retired.
+I recently learned that he passed away in early 2022.
+This resource page is devoted to saving the best of those two sites (which won a Gilbreth Medal, by the way) before they're lost forever.